What do the colors in the Water Level Interpreter mean?

 So what does our "Water Level Interpreter" mean for your experience?
 We get this question quite often, so we wanted to give you an idea of what each level means if you're not familiar with our creek!

 First things first, the descriptions, ie. "Caution Needed" and "Extreme Caution", etc. only pertain to rental trips on the Elkhorn Creek's "Fun Float" or "All Day Adventure".
 They do not apply to any guided trips, including the "Whitewater Hairraiser", or any Kentucky River Trips.
 These trips use different gauges and are determined on a trip-by-trip basis.
 If your trip is cancelled do to a unsafe level for these trips, you will be contacted individually by CKY staff.
+Additionally, they only apply to canoes, kayaks and rafts on the Elkhorn Creek.
+Tubes are not recommended by Canoe Kentucky.
+To learn why, READ MORE HERE!

 What goes into the creation of these different zones?
 Well, not only does the water level come into play, but also the cubic-feet-per second (CFS), or the flow.
-These levels have been created using over 40 years of Elkhorn Creek experience to create the best and safest possible experience for our guests.
+These levels have been created using over 44 years of Elkhorn Creek experience to create the best and safest possible experience for our guests.

 ORANGE - 2.0ft to 2.5ft